-After 360 credits of study (BSc Hons) you will be able to demonstrate:
+After 360 credits of study (BSc Hons) you will be able to demonstrate

 - B1.
-Takes responsibility, Drive to achieve in all aspects of work.
+Take responsibility, drive to achieve in all aspects of work.
 Demonstrates resilience and determination when managing difficult situations.
 Seeks new opportunities underpinned by commercial acumen and sound judgement. - B2.
-Inclusive, Open, approachable, authentic, and able to build trust with others.
+Adopt Inclusive, Open, approachable, authentic, and able to build trust with others.
 Seeks the views of others and values diversity internally and externally. - B3.
-Agile, Flexible to the needs of the organisation.
+Develop an agile approach, Flexible to the needs of the organisation.
 Is creative, innovative, and enterprising when seeking solutions to business needs.
 Positive and adaptable, responding well to feedback and need for change.
 Open to new ways of working and new management theories. - B4.
-Professionalism sets an example, and is ethical, fair, consistent and impartial.
+Demonstrate professionalism, sets an example, and is ethical, fair, consistent and impartial.
 Operates within organisational values and adheres to the requirements of relevant professional bodies.